trebman95/ReellyInternship/README.md

 <h1>Active Directory Home Lab (Adding users w/PowerShell)</h1>

 <h2>Description</h2>
-In this Lab, I will walkthrough how I created an Active Directory Home Lab Environment using Oracle Virtual Box.
-Configuring and running this lab has definitely helped me develop my understanding of how active directory and windows networks work.
-Adding users with PowerShell and setting up the DHCP server were very interesting task to learn as I know that they will be very essential skills to know while starting off on IT Help Desk.
+In this project, I will walkthrough my responsibilities as a Software QA Engineer for Reelly.
+Performing functional, UI, smoke and regression testing.
+Also participating in daily stand-ups and sprint planning using Agile methodologies.
+Reelly is a web/mobile app that consolidates Dubai developer projects, enabling agents to quickly create personalized property offers and track buyer behavior analytics.
+Executing test cases and tracking issues in Jira were very interesting task to learn as I know that they will be very essential skills to know while starting off on software quality assurance.
 <br />

 <h2>Concepts</h2>